Kitchen Remodel Tips For Homeowners

 These sinks have a stain resistant surface, but steel wool or other abrasive materials might scratch the sink.

-One warning on these kitchen sinks is to consider the connection of the garbage disposal to the acrylic sink.
+One warning on these sinks is to consider the connection of the garbage disposal to the acrylic sink.
 “Metal to plastic” connections are subject to vibration, and with a garbage disposal’s action, the connection between the two over time might loosen and cause a leak.

 While copper sinks aren’t as popular due to them only fitting a few design styles, it provides a beautiful and unique look to a kitchen.